 - Web-only distribution

 For businesses requiring mobile app presence, Adalo's native app store publishing represents a decisive advantage.
 Softgen users must rely on web apps accessed through mobile browsers, limiting functionality and user experience.
+Unlike platforms that use web wrappers for mobile (which can introduce performance challenges at scale), Adalo compiles true native apps.

 - Global hosting options (US, Ireland, Japan)